 To be a successful student in a YALSA Online CE course, you need to have regular unlimited access to a computer with a reliable Internet connection.
-You will have a better experience if you have high-speed Internet access like cable, DSL, or LAN-networked T1 lines, although a 56 kbps modem can be used.
+You will have a better experience if you have high-speed Internet access.
 All of YALSA’s classes are offered through Moodle, which is compatible with both Windows and Mac operating systems.

 All of YALSA’s classes are offered asynchronously, so you can complete the class work on a schedule that works best for you.
 Online courses require the same amount of time, if not more, than in-person courses.
 Set aside time for visiting the course and finishing a module.
 Before logging off, be sure to visit the discussion thread area and contribute your experience and understanding to the discussions.
 When everyone adds something to the discussion, it can lead to deeper understanding of what is presented in the module.